SJTU-ECTL/MinSC/README.md

 This project implements the exact-synthesis method to find an area-optimal SC circuit with the relaxed error bound over the target function in our paper [1].

 Related papers:
-- [1]: MinSC: An Exact Synthesis-Based Method for Minimal-AreaStochastic Circuits under Relaxed Error Bound (Xuan Wang, Zhufei Chu, and Weikang Qian, ICCAD 2021)
+- [1]: MinSC: An Exact Synthesis-Based Method for Minimal-Area Stochastic Circuits under Relaxed Error Bound (Xuan Wang, Zhufei Chu, and Weikang Qian, ICCAD 2021)

 The following two directories provide the two major programs.